mraath/marty-mix/content/Frangular/Frangular Messaging OLD UI to FR-UI.md

 I used to have it in the initializer, however, the timing was often off.
 After inspecting the Fleet team's operations UI, I tried the below and it seems to be working fine.
 If anything changes I will change it here.

+> We still need to pass in the xAuth in the example from the OLD UI, it is already consumed in FR UI

 ```ts
 //THIS Data structure, just for explanation benefit